-SO is the leading voice in raising awareness about the abilities of people with intellectual disabilities.
+SO is the leading voice in raising awareness about the abilities of people with intellectual disability.
 SO fights negative stereotypes and misperceptions, educating people young and old about the skills and gifts of our athletes.
 SO provides educational experiences for coaches, volunteers and teachers to enhance their knowledge and show them how the SO experience can transcend all aspects of their lives.

-About Healthy Athletes
+Healthy Athletes Program